This week I will finish working on the raised sleeping platform/storage area.

-I actually finished everything over the holiday weekend and even got a chance to test it out.
+I was able to finish everything over the holiday weekend and even got a chance to test it out.
 I decided I’d rather work on it during the daylight hours instead of my usual Tuesday night slot.
 My neighbors probably appreciated that on account of the power tools.

 I hinted at a design last week and thought I had a good one.
 Like always I ran into complications and had to adjust as I went.

 The first requirement was that it be versatile.
 I didn’t want to build a permanent frame and get stuck with one design.
 The life of an adventurer is not often predictable.
 Currently, I use my truck primarily for surfing & camping, but who knows what the future holds.
 Maybe I’ll get the dog I’ve always wanted.
 Maybe I’ll find a new sport I love.
 Flexibility is a must.